 Unity does not support splines or patches.
 Convert all splines and patches to polygons before saving and exporting to Unity.
 For more information, see Lightwave documentation.

 Unity imports Blender (.blend) files through the FBX format, supporting the following:

-For information on how to optimize importing your Blender file into Unity, see Exporting from other applications.
+For information on how to optimize importing your Blender file into Unity, see Using FBX files in other applications.

 Textures and diffuse color are not assigned automatically.
 You can manually assign them by dragging the texture onto the meshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info